-About one mile ahead, the Chicago Harbor Lock, built in the 1930’s, provides the entrance/exit of the Illinois Waterway system at the Great Lakes.
+About one mile ahead from this photograph’s location is the Chicago Harbor Lock.
+Built in the 1930’s, it provides the entrance/exit to the Illinois Waterway system at the Great Lakes.
 The waterway system is a commercial and recreational shipping connection from the Great Lakes to the Gulf of Mexico by way of the Illinois and Mississippi rivers.

 Chicago Light–by John P. Walsh.

 The Chicago River: an illustrated history and guide to the river and its waterways, David M. Solzman, Wild Onion Books, Chicago, 1998, pp.126-128.